 The LDUK Team is so grateful to William Williams who has chosen to support LDUK by running a solo half marathon, after suffering from the illness himself.
 We wish you all the best, William, and we’ll be thinking of you on the big day.
-Here is William’s story and please sponsor him via his fundraising page if you can:
+Check out William’s story below and this link to his fundraising page.

-A year ago, I was diagnosed with Lyme disease.
+I was diagnosed with Lyme disease in 2019.

-The unexplained blurred vision, bouts of flu-like symptoms that floored me, and the worsening inflammation in my joints were all getting me down, but I really started to worry when my hands and face started going numb, then I began to forget simple words, often struggling to finish a sentence.
+The unexplained blurred vision, bouts of flu-like symptoms that floored me, and the worsening inflammation in my joints were all getting me down, but I really worried when my hands and face started going numb, and then when I began to forget simple words, often struggling to finish a sentence.
 Something was definitely wrong.

 But nothing happened until I woke up unable to see properly.
 My optician confirmed that parts of the retina in both eyes had stopped working, but couldn’t tell what caused it.
 The fantastic team at University Hospital Cardiff’s ophthalmology unit were straight on the case – inflammation of the optic nerve.
 But they had no idea why.